The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

 One of the examples of a shifting sense of identity was that of South Africa post-apartheid.

-But that says little of shifting social identities.
+But that says little about shifting social identities.

 - Organized social actions are anticipations of what’s about to come